Ritz-Carlton Yacht Collection Cruises: Ships, Experience, How To Book

 How do Ritz-Carlton Yacht Collection and Four Seasons Yachts compare?

 Ritz-Carlton Yacht Collection isn’t the only cruise line associated with a luxury hotel brand.
-Four Seasons Yachts is expected to launch by early 2026.
+Four Seasons Yachts is expected to launch in early 2026.
 How do the two cruise lines compare?

 Well, there’s no doubt that Four Seasons Yachts is a step up over Ritz-Carlton Yacht Collection in terms of luxury:

-• Ritz-Carlton Yacht Collection’s current ship is marginally smaller than the Four Seasons Yachts’ ship, but has 57% more rooms (149 keys vs. 95 keys)
+• Ritz-Carlton Yacht Collection’s first ship is marginally smaller than the Four Seasons Yachts’ ship, but has 57% more rooms (149 keys vs. 95 keys)

 • Four Seasons Yachts’ entry level suites are 58% larger than Ritz-Carlton Yacht Collection’s suites (473 square feet vs. 300 square feet)